The Barcelona Festive Spirit

 Carnival (February/March)

-Move over Rio, Barcelona's carnival is back and growing in popularity year by year.
+Move over Rio, Barcelona’s carnival is back and growing in popularity year by year.
 As in most Catholic countries carnival in Spain is the last chance to go wild before Lent, when forty days of abstinence kick in.
-Banned by Franco from 1936 to 1980 this vibrant festival is experiencing a healthy revival of interest in the new millenium.
-The culmination of the party is La Gran Rua de Carneval, when visitors can expect to see plenty of fancy dress, floats and fireworks form a grand parade down one of the city's main streets (in 2011 it was the Av.
+Banned by Franco from 1936 to 1980 this vibrant festival is experiencing a healthy revival of interest in the new millennium.
+The culmination of the party is La Gran Rua de Carneval, when visitors can expect to see plenty of fancy dress, floats and fireworks form a grand parade down one of the city’s main streets (normally Av.
 Paral.lel).
-However, if we're being brutally honest, the real action takes place down the road in Sitges, a picturesque coastal resort famous for its gay nightlife.
-It's debauchery of the first order, and worth seeing just for the fancy dress costumes if nothing else.
+However, if we’re being brutally honest, the real action takes place down the road in Sitges, a picturesque coastal resort famous for its gay nightlife.
+It’s debauchery of the first order, with half of Barcelona’s student population heading down on the train in fancy dress.
+Join in at your peril!
 We normally highlight the Sitges Carnival in our events calendar.

 Dia de Sant Jordi (23rd April)

 St. George (Sant Jordi) was a busy man, and not only did he gallivant about the English countryside slaying dragons, but occasionally he would be called upon in these warmer climes to dispatch a nasty lizard or two.
-Such heroic behaviour saw him dubbed patron saint of Catalonia and his festival is certainly one of the most colourful in the city as the entire length of Las Ramblas turns into a flower stall - the idea being that men should purchase a rose for dainty damsels they are fond of.
-Women meanwhile are supposed to buy men a book as the country's legendary bard, Miguel Cervantes, died on this day.
+Such heroic behaviour saw him dubbed patron saint of Catalonia and his festival is certainly one of the most colourful in the city as the entire length of Las Ramblas turns into a flower stall – the idea being that men should purchase a rose for the dainty damsels in their life.
+Women meanwhile are supposed to buy men a book as the country’s legendary bard, Miguel Cervantes, died on this day.
+Keep reading for more things to do in April.

-The F1 set-up roars into the region in May each year for the Spanish Grand Prix, which takes place at the Circuit de Catalunya in Montmelo (20kms outside Barcelona).
+The F1 set-up roars into the region in May or June each year for the Spanish Grand Prix, which takes place at the Circuit de Catalunya in Montmelo (20kms outside Barcelona).
 What with qualifiers, engine checks and pretty paddock girls roaming around this becomes a three day event of fuel, flags and Ferraris.
-Read our article for tickets and travel info on the Spanish Grand Prix.
+Read our article for tickets and travel info on the Spanish Grand Prix for all the practical info you need to know to attend.

 Primavera Sound Festival (May/June)